2022–23 Marshall Thundering Herd men's basketball team

 The 2022–23 Marshall Thundering Herd men's basketball team represented Marshall University during the 2022–23 NCAA Division I men's basketball season.
-The Thundering Herd, led by ninth-year head coach Dan D'Antoni, played their home games at the Cam Henderson Center as members of the Sun Belt Conference.
-They finished the season 24–8, 13–5 in Sun Belt play to finish in a tie for second place.
+The Thundering Herd, led by ninth-year head coach Dan D'Antoni, played their home games at the Cam Henderson Center in Huntington, West Virginia as members of the Sun Belt Conference.
+They finished the season 24–8, 13–5 in Sun Belt play, to finish in a tie for second place.
 They lost to Texas State in the quarterfinals of the Sun Belt tournament.
 Despite finishing with 24 wins, they did not participate in a postseason tournament.

 The season marked the school's inaugural season in the Sun Belt Conference after spending the previous 17 seasons as a member of Conference USA.

 Previous season

-The Thundering Herd finished the season 12–21, 4–14 in C-USA play to finish in seventh place in the East Division.
-They defeated FIU before losing to Louisiana Tech in the second round of the C-USA tournament.
+The Thundering Herd finished the season 12–21, 4–14 in C-USA play, to finish in seventh place in the East Division.
+They defeated FIU in the first round of the C-USA tournament before losing to Louisiana Tech in the second round.

 On October 30, 2021, Marshall announced they would become a member of the Sun Belt Conference.
 On March 29, it was announced they would officially join on July 1, 2022, making it the final season competing in C-USA.